ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms likely before 1am.
+         <h3>Tonight</h3>A chance of showers and thunderstorms before 2am, then patchy fog.
 Mostly cloudy.
-Low around 66, with temperatures rising to around 68 overnight.
+Low around 66, with temperatures rising
-         North wind around 3 mph.
-Chance of precipitation is 70%.<br></div>
+         to around 68 overnight.
+North wind around 2 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>A chance of rain showers between 7am and 1pm, then showers and thunderstorms likely.
+         <h3>Saturday</h3>Patchy fog before 8am, then a chance of rain showers and patchy fog between 8am and 1pm, then showers and thunderstorms likely.
          Mostly cloudy.
-High near 78, with temperatures
-         falling to around 76 in the afternoon.
+High near 78, with temperatures falling to around 76 in the afternoon.
 Southwest wind 2 to 7 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">